-He/ She shall present the Board of Directors a yearly financial statement for the fiscal year ending October 31.
-After the financial statement has been accepted by the Board of Directors, copies shall be made available to each member of the retiring and newly elected officers.
+Present to the Board of Directors a yearly financial statement for the fiscal year ending.
+After the financial statement has been accepted by the Board of Directors, it shall be made available to all members.

-He/ She shall be responsible for all necessary paperwork that needs to be reported to the State Association.
+Maintain all necessary paperwork that needs to be reported to the State Association.
 This duty may be shared with the Recording Secretary.

-He/ She will be responsible for ensuring that an accurate official’s roster is maintained.
+Ensure an accurate official’s listing is maintained.

-He/ She will submit copies of the monthly bank statements to the Recording Secretary for record-keeping purposes.
+Submit copies of the monthly bank statements to the Recording Secretary for record-keeping purposes.

-File all mandatory IRS and State tax documents and provide copies to the Recording Secretary for Chapter Records.
+File all mandatory Federal and State tax documents and provide copies to the Recording Secretary for record-keeping.

+All records may be submitted and/or maintained electronically by the Treasurer.

-Section 6 The Recording Secretary of the Austin Chapter shall have the following duties and responsibilities:
+Section 6 The Recording Secretary shall have the following duties and responsibilities:

-He/ She shall record the minutes of all chapter meetings and prepare a written report to the President at the following chapter meeting.
-An unofficial version of the minutes should be made available to be posted to the Austin Chapter website within four (4) days of conclusion of each General Meeting.
+Record the minutes of all meetings.
+An unofficial version of the minutes should be made available to the President and posted to the chapter website within fourteen (14) days of conclusion of the meeting.

-He/ She shall ensure that records of business and attendance at all regular and called meetings of the Chapter and Board of Directors is maintained.

-He/ She shall keep records of agendas and any action taken on specific items discussed.
+Ensure records of agendas, any action taken on items discussed, any business conducted, official meeting minutes and attendance are maintained.

-He/ She shall coordinate maintenance of an accurate roster of the current membership.
+Coordinate maintenance of an accurate listing of the current membership.

-He/ She shall make complete copies of the current Austin Chapter Bylaws and Stated Policies available to all members.
+Ensure current Bylaws and Stated Policies are available to all members.

-He/ She will be responsible to attend meetings of the State Associate to represent the Austin Chapter.
-If he/she is unable to attend, he/she may appoint another representative to act on his/her behalf.
+Attend meetings of the State Association as required by TASO or ACV; if unable to attend, shall appoint another member to represent the chapter.

-Maintain copies of all mandatory IRS and State tax documents submitted.
+Ensure records of all submitted Federal or State tax documents are maintained.

-Section 7 At-large Representatives of the Austin Chapter shall have the following duties and responsibilities:
+Section 7 At-large Representatives of the shall have the following duties and responsibilities:

-He/ She shall serve as liaison for a selected group from the membership of the Austin Chapter.
-Each group will be determined by the Board of Directors.
+Serve as liaison, including communication of chapter business, for an assigned group of the membership as determined by the Board of Directors.

-He/ She shall assist the Recording Secretary in keeping an accurate role of attendance of each local chapter meeting.
+Assist the Recording Secretary in maintaining accurate meeting attendance records.

-He/ She shall assist with communicating Chapter business to their selected group of members as needed or requested by other members of the Board.

-Section 8 The Sergeant at Arms of the Austin Chapter, if appointed, will be a non-voting member of the board and shall have the following duties and responsibilities:

-a.
-He/ She shall maintain order of all chapter meetings.
+Section 8 Board members shall be reimbursed for mileage and lodging expenses to attend the annual chapter officer’s meeting as required by TASO and/or ACV.
+Reimbursement requests must be submitted within thirty (30) days of the expense.

+Section 9 Board members must be active members of TASO and ACV to participate in any chapter function.
+Failure to maintain active membership may result in removal from office.

+Article X ANCILLARY POSITIONS

-Section 9 The Chapter Website Administrator shall be a member of the Austin Chapter and may be compensated for maintenance of the Chapter website and will have duties including, but not limited to keeping current all required forms and communications on the Chapter Website.
-This member shall be appointed by the Board of Directors on an annual basis.
-This member may be a member of the Board of Directors and the said duties are not considered part of their normal duties as a member of the Board of Directors.
-The Chapter Website Administrator, if not already a member of the Board of Directors, is considered an ex-officio member and may attend Board Meetings as a non-voting member.
+The listed positions are to assist, advise and perform their duties as directed by the Board of Directors.
+They must be members in good standing with ACV.
+Members of the Board of Directors are eligible to be appointed to these positions.
+The duties listed are not considered part of the normal duties of the Board of Directors.
+If not a member of the Board of Directors, they are considered an ex-officio member and may attend board meetings as a non-voting member.
+Members will be appointed annually to these positions by the Board of Directors.
+Appointments may be revoked at any time by a majority vote of the Board of Directors.
+Compensation for these positions is determined annually by the Board of Directors.

+The Chapter Website Administrator may be compensated for maintenance of the Chapter website and will have duties including, but not limited to keeping current all required forms and communications on the Chapter Website